-Cameos can be made from many different high-quality materials including coral, stone, bog oak, gutta-percha, ivory and shell.
+Cameo jewellery can be made from many different high-quality materials including coral, stone, bog oak, gutta-percha, ivory and shell.
 The most common design on antique cameos is the portrait.
-They historically exhibited a resemblance to a historical philosopher or other important individual up until the early 19th century when the design changed to a Roman woman wearing little to no jewellery.
+They historically exhibited a resemblance to a historical philosopher or another important individual up until the early 19th century when the design changed to a Roman woman wearing little to no jewellery.
 Religious and mythological figures were often featured among other motifs.

-The world center for cameo carving shells is Torre del Greco, Italy, which has been a major producer of coral and cameo jewellery and cameo broaches since the seventeenth century.
+The world centre for cameo carving shells is Torre del Greco, Italy, which has been a major producer of coral and cameo jewellery and cameo broaches since the seventeenth century.